Further reading: Is Santorini worth it?

 Get to know the lie of the land and which villages and beaches you would like to get to know.
 A half-day tour is probably sufficient.

-Red Beach and Perissa Beach
+Red Beach, White BEACH and Perissa Beach

 Red Beach is one of Santorini’s most unique spots, and not to be missed!
 Note that the sand is full of volcanic pebbles and you will need to take a 15-minute mini-hike to reach the beach down below.